Stereographic Multiple-Try Metropolis: Optimal Scaling for SMTM

 where $f$ is a one-dimensional probability density function.
-Recent work has shown that the product i.i.d.\,assumption can be relaxed \cite{Yang2020, Ning2024}.
+Recent work has shown that the product i.i.d.\,assumption can be relaxed \citep{Yang2020, Ning2024}.
 However, in this paper, we will restrict our attention to the case of product i.i.d.\,target distributions for ease of analysis.

-In this section, we present our main results on the optimal scaling of globally balanced SMTM with finite and fixed $N$.
-Things go very similarly for local balance case.
-We analyze the asymptotic behavior of the acceptance rate and the ESJD in \cref{Thm:accept rate} and \cref{Thm:esjd}, respectively.
-In \cref{Thm:esjd}, we focus on the case where the parameter $R$ of the stereographic projection is fixed.
-For the general case, we instead rely on the commonly used approximation of ESJD given in \cref{Eq:approx esjd}.

-We adopt the standard assumptions on the target density as outlined in \cite[Section 5.1]{yang2024}.
+In this section, we present our main results on the optimal scaling of SMTM with fixed $N$.
+We analyze the limiting acceptance rate and ESJD in \cref{Thm:accept rate} and \cref{Thm:esjd}, respectively.
+Other than \cref{eq:iid}, we adopt the same additional assumptions on the target density as outlined in \citet[Section 5.1]{yang2024}.
 Specifically, we assume $X\sim f$ satisfies

 Furthermore we assume that $f'/f$ is Lipschitz continuous, $\lim_{x\to\pm\infty}xf'(x)=0$, and